isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-05-08-History-Through-Postcards.md

 [^3]: Schencking, J.C.
 (1999, October).
 The Imperial Japanese Navy and the constructed consciousness of a South Seas destiny, 1872–1921., *Modern Asian Studies, 33* (4), 769–796, pp. 772–73.
 Retrieved from JSTOR via NLB’s eResources website.
 [^4]: Nishihara suggests that Pulau Brani was likely the model for the water villages depicted in the works of Shikō Imamura’s (今村紫紅) *Scrolls of Tropical Countries (Morning Scroll)* [熱国之巻（朝之巻)] [Nekkoku no Maki (Asa no Maki)], which was designated as an important cultural property in Japan, indicating that the sight of Pulau Brani likely constituted one of the key Japanese perspectives of Singapore. 西原大輔 [Daisuke Nishihara].
 (2017). 日本人のシンガポール体験：幕末明治から日本占領下・戦後まで [Nihonjin no Shingapōru Taiken: Bakumatsumeiji kara nihonsenryōka.sengo made] (p.
 88).
 Kyoto, Japan: Jinbun Shoin.
 (Not available in NLB holdings)
 [^5]: Nishihara, 2017, p.
 88.
-[^6]: For more information on the collection, see Lee, G. (2018).
-Japan in Southeast Asia: The Lim Shao Bin Collection. *BiblioAsia 14 (2).* Retrieved  from BiblioAsia website.
+[^6]: For more information on the collection, see Lee, G. (2018, Jul-Sep).
+Japan in Southeast Asia: The Lim Shao Bin Collection. *BiblioAsia, 14 (2).* Retrieved  from BiblioAsia website.
 [^7]: Lim Shao Bin is the editor of *Images of Singapore from the Japanese Perspective (1868–1941)*, which contains over 1,000 images from postcards, maps and photo albums that trace shifting Japanese perspectives of Singapore.
 See Lim, T.W. & Lim, S.B.
 (2004). *[Images of Singapore from the Japanese perspective (1868–1941)](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12410034)*.
 Singapore: The Japanese Cultural Society.
 (Call no.: RSING 959.57 IMA-[HIS])
 [^8]: Warren, J. (1993). *[Ah ku and karayuki-san: Prostitution in Singapore](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=11827062)* (p.
 252).
 Singapore: NUS Press.
 (Call no.: RSING 306.74095957 WAR)